Hnfull/Intensio-Obfuscator/docs/recommendations/python_code_recommendations.md

     yourChoices = input("number :")
     print(yourChoices)

-    # yourChoices variable defined is not a function or parameter of argparse library :)
+    # 'yourChoices' variable defined is not a function or parameter of argparse library, 'add_arguments' will not be replaced by [-rts --replacetostr] parameter
     ```

 - **Not recommended:**